larryswinger/foilhat.party/README.md

 Anyone with videos or photos from that event can please submit their content by following these steps:

 * Upload the footage somewhere.
 We recommend [anonfiles.com](https://anonfiles.com).
-You can also use Google Drive.
+You can also use Google Drive, Dropbox, or [Mega.nz](https://mega.nz/).

 * Send an email to larryswinger(at)armormail.net with "Windsor Freedom Rally" as the subject.
 Include a link to the footage inside the email.